Ken Bryant “Paralysis Recovery Specialist”

-Who is this Ken guy you ask and what the hell is a PRS?
+Who is this Ken guy you ask?
+And what in the world is a PRS?
 Well, Ken Bryant is a self-proclaimed Paralysis Recovery Specialist.
 That sounds fancy, doesn’t it?
 I think that’s the point.
 While it sounds fancy, it doesn’t mean anything.

-Let me rewind this story first.
-About a year ago I read a post on an SCI group that inquired about this Ken Bryant guy and if anyone had success working with him.
-The post was less fascinating than the answers.
-Claims of fraud, religious people saying it was a gift from God, and others actually claiming success were just some of them.
-I was fascinated as the comments kept coming.
+Let me rewind this story a bit.
+About a year ago, I read a post on an SCI group that inquired about this Ken Bryant guy, and if anyone had success working with him.
+The answers were fascinating.
+Claims of fraud, religious people saying it was a gift from God, and some actually claiming success were a few of the responses.
+I was intrigued as the comments kept rolling in.
 I had to figure out who this guy was.

-I contacted him and asked him if we could talk.
-After begging him to talk for nearly a month and trying to chase him down, I came to the conclusion he was not going to talk to me, and it was confirmed by him saying “I don’t really do interviews.”
-I was really disappointed because I wanted to give him the chance to tell you about what it is he does from the horse’s mouth.
-I guess you can’t expect to hear from the mouth when you’re talking to the ass.
+I contacted him and asked if we could talk.
+After begging him to talk to me for nearly a month, I came to the conclusion that it wasn’t going to happen, and my suspicions were confirmed by him saying “I don’t really do interviews.”
+I was really disappointed because I wanted to give him the chance to tell me what exactly it is that he does, right from the horse’s mouth.
+I guess you can’t expect to hear from the horse’s mouth, when you’re talking to an ass.

-Upon further digging, according to his Linked-In, he is a “neurological rehab therapist” who received a bachelors of science in Adaptive Education and Social Services from Northern Illinois University.
-There was no mention of any other physical therapy school, and he stated he attended the NIU on his Facebook as well.
-I didn’t even know what “Adaptive Education” is so I looked it up on the university website to read about the degree.
+Upon further digging, according to his Linked-In he is a “neurological rehab therapist” who received a bachelors degree of science in Adaptive Education and Social Services from Northern Illinois University.
+There was no mention of any other physical therapy school, and he stated that he attended the NIU on his Facebook as well.
+I didn’t even know what “Adaptive Education” was, so I looked it up on the university website.

-That’s when it started getting interesting…there was no bachelors program, only a Masters.
-Maybe they offered a bachelors back then, but all I know is when I asked Ken to confirm his education he got defensive and instead inquired about mine.
-Even if they did offer that as a bachelor years ago, this is the program description:
+That’s when it started getting interesting.
+There was no bachelors program on Adaptive Education, only a Masters degree.
+Maybe they offered a bachelors back then, but when I asked Ken to confirm his education he got defensive.
+Even if they did offer that as a bachelors degree years ago, this is the program description:

 “The Master of Science in Education degree in adapted physical education is designed for physical education teachers to learn the skills needed to deliver individualized and inclusive programs for children and young adults with special needs.
 This program prepares you to teach, assess students and develop programs for individualized educational programs as well as overall program development related to adapted or special physical education.“